spectraldani/pai/README.md

-# Parallel Active Inference - (PAI)
+# Parallel Active Inference - PAI

-This repositiory contains the supplementary code for the paper "Parallel MCMC Without Embarrassing Failures" presented at AISTATS 2022.
+This repositiory contains the supplementary code for the paper "Parallel MCMC Without Embarrassing Failures" available at [ArXiv](https://arxiv.org/abs/2202.11154) and presented at AISTATS 2022.

 Currently, the repostory contain the necessary GP model, mean function, and acquistion function code in the `lib` directory.
 The `run_toy_4modes.ipynb` notebook contains a simple demonstration of the method on the dataset from the paper's section 4.1.